jacobxperez/lexica-ultralegible/.github/CONTRIBUTING.md

 When submitting an issue, it is crucial to provide us with as much detail as possible so that we can find the best solution to your problem.
 Please use the [issue](https://github.com/jacobxperez/atkinson-hyperlegible-pro/issues/new/choose) template that best describes your concern.

+## Bug Reports

+Use the bug report template to report any bugs that you have encountered.

 ## Feature Requests